-B. Noise and the On-the-Run Premium
+3.2 Noise and the On-the-Run Premium

-One popular measure of liquidity with respect to the Treasury market is the on-therun and off-the-run premium: the just-issued (on-the-run) Treasury bond enjoys a price premium, and therefore lower yield, compared to old bonds with similar maturity.
+One popular measure of liquidity with respect to the Treasury market is the on-the-run and off-the-run premium: the just issued (on-the-run) Treasury bond enjoys a price premium, therefore lower yield, compared to old bonds with similar maturities.
 Since our noise measure is a daily aggregate of cross-sectional pricing errors, the on-the-run premium is in fact a component of our measure.
-Calculating the correlation between daily changes in our noise measure and daily changes in the on-the-run premium, we find that the correlation is 5.7% and 9.3%, respectively, for the five- and 10-year on-the-run premiums.
+Calculating the correlation between daily changes of our noise measure and daily changes of the on-the-run premium, we find that the correlation is 5.7% and 9.3%, respectively, for the five- and ten-year on-the-run premiums.
 Repeating the same calculation at a month frequency, the correlation increases to 33.4% and 42.8%, respectively.
-Overall, we find a positive relationship between our noise measure and the on-the-run premium, which is relatively small at the daily frequency but grows larger at the monthly frequency.
+Overall, we see a positive relationship between our noise measure and the on-the-run premium, which is relatively small at the daily frequency but grows larger at the monthly frequency.

 Moreover, while the noise measure is on average smaller than the on-the-run premium, it tends to spike up much more significantly during crises.
-For example, on October 19, 1987, the noise measure was 4.47 standard deviations above its sample average, while the five-year on-the-run premium was 0.51 standard deviations above its sample average and the 10-year on-the-run premium was 0.04 standard deviation below its sample average.
-On September 21, 2001, the first bond trading day after the terrorist attack, our noise measure was 4.11 standard deviations above its sample average while the five- and 10-year on-therun premiums were 0.58 and 1.58 standard deviations above, respectively.
-On October 15, 2008, when the crisis after Lehman's default deepened, our noise measure was 4.34 standard deviations above its sample average while the 10-year premium was 4.63 standard deviations above and the five-year premium was 0.64 standard deviation below its sample average.
+For example, on October 19, 1987, the noise measure was 4.47 standard deviations above its sample average, while the five-year on-the-run premium was 0.51 standard deviations above from its sample average and the ten-year on-the-run premium was 0.04 standard deviation below its sample average.
+On September 21, 2001, the first bond trading day after the terrorist attack, our noise measure was 4.11 standard deviations above while the five- and ten-year on-the-run premiums were 0.58 and 1.58 standard deviations above, respectively.
+On October 15, 2008, when the crisis after Lehman's default deepened, our noise measure was 4.34 standard deviations above while the ten-year premium was 4.63 standard deviations above and the five-year premium was 0.64 standard deviation below its sample average.

-This comparison between our noise measure and the on-the-run premium is instructive as it highlights the important fact that the information captured by our noise measure is aggregate information collected over the entire yield curve.18 The fact that our noise measure spikes up during liquidity crises much more prominently than the on-the-run premiums implies that there is commonality in pricing errors across the entire yield curve.
-And the heightened commonality during crises is reflected in noisy and misaligned yield curves, which are captured by our noise measure.
-This is how noise becomes informative.
+This comparison between our noise measure and the on-the-run premium is instructive as it accentuates the important fact that the information captured by our noise measure is a collective information over the entire yield curve.
+The fact that our noise measure spikes up during liquidity crises much more prominently than the on-the-run premiums implies that there is commonality in the pricing errors across the entire yield curve.
+And the heightened commonality during crises is reflected in noisy and mis-aligned yield curves, which are captured by our noise measure.
+This is how noise could become informative.
 By contrast, a couple of isolated points on the yield curve as captured by the on-the-run premiums will not be as informative.

-C. Noise and Other Measures of Liquidity
+3.3 Noise and Other Measures of Liquidity

-To further investigate the connection between our noise measure and other measures of market liquidity, in Table II we report results of an OLS regression of monthly changes in our noise measure on several important market variables.
-The regressions are first conducted univariately, and then in multivariate form in the last column to compare their relative contribution.
-The pairwise correlations of monthly changes of these variables are reported in Table III.
+To further investigate the connection between our noise measure and other measures of market liquidity, we report in Table 2 results of OLS regression of monthly changes in our noise measure on several important market variables.
+The regressions are done first univariately, and then in multivariate form in the last column to compare their relative contribution.
+The pairwise correlations of monthly changes of these variables are reported in Table 3.